mabel-dev/mabel/README.md

 -  Automatic version tracking of processing operations
 -  Trace messages through the pipeline (random sampling)
 -  Automatic retry of failed operations
--  Low-memory requirements, even with Tb of data
+-  Low-memory requirements, even with terabytes of data
+-  Indexing and partitioning of data for fast reads

 ## Installation